joelchan/notes/content/_index.md

 Published - May 2022

-Welcome to the decentralized discourse graph hypertext notebook.
-This notebook will continue to evolve going into the future and is by no means a finished product.
+Welcome to our living hypertext notebook.
+This notebook will continue to evolve going into the future and is by no means a finished product- as such, pages exist at varying stages of completion.
 Please leave comments to further the discussion and help direct its evolution.

 **All you need to do is click on what is interesting.** This is a special trait of this website - hypertext notebooks are designed for exploratory browsing.
 In a linear piece of writing, all ideas would be sequenced into one narrative.
 In hypertext writing, the narrative is emergent and the ideas are associative.
 It is like a book where the pages rearrange themselves for you based on your current curiosity each time you revisit. *For more on what this is, see [[Q- What is a hypertext notebook]]?*